 In Brantford, cases from 2014 and 2015 will be reviewed by a panel made up of representatives from a local sex assault centre, victim services, the community health system, Wilfrid Laurier University, police and a legal expert on violence against women.

-The project will aim to develop best practices in sexual assault investigations and an enhanced training program.
+The project will aim to develop best practices in sexual assault investigations and an enhanced training program for officers.

 Marriner said she has been training members of the panel and assisting in early case reviews.
 So far, the model differs from Philadelphia in that Brantford police have provided synopses of cases rather than the full case files, she said.

-She added that the key to the Philadelphia model is that it is annual.
-The projects and funding in Ontario will span two years and are part of a provincial government plan to end sexual violence and harassment.
+She added that key to the Philadelphia model's success is that it is annual.
+The projects and funding in Ontario will span two years, with police services asked to submit a next round of proposals in spring 2018.

 The Ontario Provincial Police's northwest region, headquartered in Thunder Bay, said it will appoint a committee of experts to review and oversee complaints, including assessment of cases that did not result in convictions.
 It didn't say who the experts were.